sebastianbergmann/phpunit-documentation-english/src/testdox.rst

 -----------

 The ``--testdox-html <file>`` CLI option writes the test results in TestDox format as an HTML file.
+This produces a browsable document that

+- has a header with the number of tests that passed and, when there were any, the number of tests that did not pass,
+- groups the tests by the test class they belong to, and
-This produces a browsable document with styled results where successful tests are marked with a green ✓ and defective tests are marked with a red ✗.
+- marks successful tests with a ✓ and defective tests with a ✗, and highlights them accordingly.

+The document is self-contained: it embeds its styling and does not load any external resources.
+It adapts to the light or dark color scheme that the browser reports, and it is legible on small screens.

 This can also be configured in the XML configuration file using the ``<testdoxHtml>`` element inside the ``<logging>`` element (see :ref:`appendixes.xml-configuration-file.logging.testdoxHtml`).